krwenholz/krwenholz.github.io/content/_index.md

 I read the following before my daily journaling.

-> I stand for love, kindness, and gratitude, leading those around me to our most noble selves.
+> Today is an opportunity to transform.
+I stand for love, kindness, and gratitude, leading those around me to our most noble selves.
 It is an exercise in definite optimism and the long view.
 Pity provides no comfort, and I do not thrive on catastrophe or negativity.
-I thrive on opportunity, grace, humility, and cultivating quiet moments often.
-Today is an opportunity to transform.
+I thrive on opportunity, grace, humility, and simple delights.

 ## How I describe my role